ycj28c/Feagen/README.md

   		return homePage;
   	}
 ```

-We only follow the feature file to code the method, if there a more fun use for the BDD testing?
-Yes, it has!
+We always write feature file first, then convert feature to code, is there a way to do it reversely, then answer it Yes.
+That's why we develop this feagen tool.

 # Idea
-Here is the idea:
+Here are the ideas:
 1. write page object for each page/page module
 2. write cucumber step class associate each page object with possible operations
 3. link operations with the cucumber step class name